m4b/bingrep/README.md

 bingrep -D /bin/ls
 ```

+## Searching

+Search functionality is being added.

+You can try it out using `bingrep --search "string" ` or `bingrep -s "string"`.
+Currently only works for ELF targets.

+Please chime in on https://github.com/m4b/bingrep/issues/13 for how this functionality will:

+1. Be presented,
+2. What API will be exposed
+3. What usecases are most important (e.g., how do you like to search binaries)
+4. How it will be implemented

 ## Table Format

 Experimental table format is being added, and may replace current highlighter/colorizer.
 Try it out using `bingrep --pretty` or `bingrep -p`.
 Currently only ELF format is supported.